 Explain methods for evaluating information and opinion in print and online media.
 (Massachusetts Curriculum Framework for History and Social Studies) [8.T7.5]

-FOCUS QUESTION: What is Fake News and Information Disorder and How Can Students Become Critical Consumers of Print and Online Information?
+FOCUS QUESTION: What is Fake News and How Can Students Become Critical Consumers of Print and Online Information?

 What type of news consumer are you?
 Do you?